n1clud3/prostir-bot/README.md

 ## Deployment

-To deploy the bot, first make sure you have Node.js 20.
+To deploy the bot, first make sure you have Docker and Node 20.
 After that you need to copy an [example config](./config.example.json), rename it to `config.json` and fill it up appropriately.
+Additionally, create a `token.txt` file, where your bot token will be stored.
 After that, run

 ```bash